ruralinnovation/data-viz-assessment/README.md

 - `theme_cori` applies standardized formatting (consistent margins, fonts, etc.)
 - `theme_cori_horizontal_bars` extends theme_cori with some horizontal bar specific styling.
 - `theme_cori_map` extends theme_cori with some map specific styling.
+- `save_plot` exports images with a CORI logo and consistent formatting.

 Produce a chart that compares rural and nonrural broadband adoption in 2023.
 Simple is OK!
 Feel free to reference our ["cookbook"](https://ruralinnovation.github.io/cori.charts/articles/cookbook.html) for chart examples.
 Save your chart as a PNG in the export subfolder using `cori.charts::save_plot`.